La Mirada, California: History

-In 1953, the land was sold to subdivisions for 5.2 million dollars, one of the largest real estate transactions in California.
+In 1953, the land was sold to developers for $ 5.2 million, one of the largest real estate transactions in California.

 In 1954, Louis M. Halper, a prominent Southland residential and commercial builder, purchased 2,100 acres of La Mirada land for $8,000,000.
-Halper launched construction on what was to be a $150,000,000 community with schools, shopping centers, and 10,000 homes that he completed by the end of two years.
+Halper launched construction on what was to be a $150,000,000 community with schools, shopping centers, and 10,000 homes, completing it by the end of two years.
 His firm had taken over the acreage from a group of corporations and Harold L. Shaw, who launched the original La Mirada development.
-He said at the time the entire community would be redesigned for maximum advantages of a modern planned city.
+He said at the time that the entire community would be redesigned to take full advantage of a modern planned city.
 Halper had developed a new pattern for community development by wholesaling land to other builders and establishing the La Mirada Civic Council to control quality.
 Three and four-bedroom homes were sold in the $13,000 price range.
 By 1960, the year the city was incorporated, La Mirada had grown from a mere 100 homes to over 8,000.
 The city was incorporated as "Mirada Hills" on March 23, 1960.
-On November 8, 1960, voters approved a change of name to the current La Mirada, which was officially certified on December 15, 1960.
+On November 8, 1960, voters approved a name change to the current La Mirada, which was officially certified on December 15, 1960.

-Today, the current population is just over 50,000 with the addition of a new subdivision on the eastern portion of the town.
+Today, the current population is just over 50,000, with the addition of a new subdivision on the eastern portion of the town.